28 Jul Will this trend transform Real Estate investing?

 Property tokenization is an emerging trend in the Real Estate industry and it represents one of the most promising use cases of blockchain technology.
 Before we deep dive into why tokenization could make Real Estate investment more efficient, let’s have a look at what tokenization is all about.

-A variety of interests can be tokenized in Real Estate, such as (partial) ownership of a property, an interest in the debt secured by the real estate, equity in a legal structure that owns the property or a cash flow stream that comes from the asset.
+A variety of interests can be tokenized when it comes to Real Estate, such as (partial) ownership of a property, an interest in the debt secured by the real estate, equity in a legal structure that owns the property or a cash flow stream that comes from the asset.

 So, why should we tokenize Real Estate?

-Next to that, liquidity is enhanced as tokens can be integrated into secondary markets, meaning investors can sell their digitized assets 24/7 on a global scale.
-This means investors can, at any moment, easily sell their participation in properties (as long as there is demand, of course).
+Next to that, liquidity is enhanced drastically because the “security tokens” (the digital assets representing the property) can be integrated into secondary markets, meaning investors can sell their digitized assets 24/7 on a global scale.
+This means that investors can, at any moment, easily sell their participation in properties (as long as there is demand, of course).
 Digital assets and securities mark a difference in its valuation, as it becomes real-time and market driven when integrated with secondary markets.

 Broader fundraising is possible with tokenization, as an issuance can be directed to a global market taking away geographical limitations, and the issuer can fractionate the property as he or she desires, in as many or as little shares he considers oportunitate.